-Bascom Palmer Lasik Center offers the following vision correction services and treatments:
+Bascom Palmer LASIK and Laser Vision Center offers the following vision correction services and treatments:

 Laser In-situ Keratomileusis (LASIK)

-All of our lasers use eye-tracking technology to ensure meticulous positioning, even if your eye moves during your procedure.
+All of our lasers use eye-tracking technology to ensure precise positioning, even if your eye moves during the procedure.

 Photorefractive Keratectomy (PRK)